 Is my reason for saying it beneficial to the listener or only for selfish purposes?
 I have to be careful on this one.
-There have been many times in my life that I’ve said something that is very true, but I only said it so someone will be impressed with me or because I was trying to manipulate them to do something for me.
+There have been many times in my life that I’ve said something that is very true, but I only said it so someone would be impressed with me or because I was trying to manipulate them to do something for me.

 Words are not neutral.
 They either tear down or build up.
 They are either hurtful or helpful.
 It makes me sad that I’ve let my hurtful words toward my wife and children pass through this filter all too often.

 Growing up, my dad stressed to me the importance of confidentiality.
 If someone tells me something in confidence, my job is to make sure I don’t ever mention it to another person.

 You’ve heard this one before, but it’s always worth remembering.
-We should always honor other people whether they are with us or not.
+We should always honor other people, whether they are with us or not.

-5. Is it true?
 Truth trumps all.
 If it’s not true, don’t say it.

 Which of these filters is toughest for you?
 I’d love to hear your thoughts.
 Please share with me below.